 Further improvement cannot be guaranteed in all the lakes because the soil phosphorus levels continue to be high, particularly in regions with high livestock densities.
 Even if the use of fertilizers containing phosphorus were reduced in these regions, the phosphorus pollution would only decrease slowly.
 Reducing the soil reserves is a slow process which takes decades.

 In international comparisons, Switzerland has very clean lakes in terms of phosphorus pollution.
 The European average concentration is slightly below 100 micrograms of phosphorus per litre.
-With the water protection measures since 1970, the expansion of wastewater treatment plants, the ban on phosphates in detergents (1986) and the ecologisation of agriculture, Switzerland was an early international pioneer.
-The Europe-wide ban on phosphates for household detergents will not enter into force until 2013.
-Discussions are now focussed on extending the P ban in the EU to dishwasher detergents from 2017.
-Switzerland is expected to follow the EU timetable and procedure applicable to the ban on phosphates in dishwasher detergents.
+With the water protection measures since 1970, the expansion of wastewater treatment, the ban on phosphates in laundry detergents (1986) and the ecologisation of agriculture from 1990, Switzerland was an early international pioneer.
+In the EU the ban on phosphates for household laundry and dishwasher detergents will apply from 2017.
+Switzerland will follow the EU timetable and procedure applicable to the ban on phosphates in dishwasher detergents.